Synopsis of Co-Terminal Studies

 Students applying to co-terminal studies must have completed at least 60 credit hours of applicable undergraduate study and at least one full-semester (12 credit hours) at the university.
 Students must be at least one full-time semester (12 credit hours) away from undergraduate degree completion in order to apply.
 Applicants are required to have a minimum GPA of 3.0/4.0; however, please consult individual departments for specific minimum GPA requirements.
 The deadlines for application to co-terminal admission are:

-Questions regarding co-terminal admission should be addressed to the Co-Terminal and Dual Degree Manager in the Office of Graduate Academic Affairs at firstname.lastname@example.org.
+Questions regarding co-terminal admission should be addressed to the Office of Graduate Admission at firstname.lastname@example.org.

-Before completion of 9 credit hours of graduate coursework applicable to the co-terminal degree program, and in the first semester of co-terminal enrollment, a Plan of Study must be filed with and approved by the co-terminal academic adviser, the academic unit head, and the Office of Graduate Academic Affairs.
-The Plan of Study is created and filed in Graduate Degree Works, which is accessed in the MyIIT portal (my.iit.edu) under the Academics tab in the Graduate Academic Affairs channel.
-The Plan of Study is used to monitor the successful completion of the master’s degree requirements.
+Before completion of nine credit hours of graduate coursework applicable to the co-terminal degree program, and in the first semester of co-terminal enrollment, a Co-Terminal Shared and Non-Shared Credit Form must be filed with and approved by the co-terminal academic adviser, the academic unit head, and the Office of Graduate Academic Affairs.
+The Co-Terminal Shared and Non-Shared Credit Form is created and filed in eForms for Degree Works, which is accessed through a tab in Graduate Degree Works.
+Graduate Degree Works is located the MyIIT portal (my.iit.edu) under the Academics tab in the Graduate Academic Affairs channel.
+The Co-Terminal Shared and Non-Shared Credit Form is used to monitor the successful completion of the master’s degree requirements.